Elizabeth Stride: Relocation to London

 In February 1866, Gustafsdotter moved from Gothenburg to London.
-Her actual reason for relocating from Sweden to England is unknown, as she is known to have told acquaintances two differing stories as to why she relocated.
-To some, Gustafsdotter claimed she had relocated to England due to her employment in the domestic service of "a gentleman" who lived near Hyde Park; to others, Gustafsdotter claimed she had family in London and chose to visit her relatives in the city before opting to remain in England.
-Whatever the truth regarding Gustafsdotter's decision to relocate to London, it is likely she funded this trip with the 65 kronor she inherited following the death of her mother in August 1864, and which she had received in late 1865.
+Her actual reason for leaving Sweden is unknown, as she is known to have told acquaintances two differing stories.
+To some, Gustafsdotter claimed she had relocated to England via her employment in the domestic service of "a gentleman" who lived near Hyde Park; to others, she claimed she had family in London and chose to visit relatives in the city before deciding to remain in England.
+She likely funded the journey with the 65 kronor she inherited following her mother's death in August 1864, which she received in late 1865.

-Upon her arrival in London, Gustafsdotter learned to speak both English and Yiddish in addition to her native language.
+Upon arriving in London, Gustafsdotter learned to speak English and Yiddish in addition to her native language.
 She is also known to have briefly dated a policeman in the late 1860s.

 Marriage

-On 7 March 1869, Gustafsdotter married John Thomas Stride, a ship's carpenter from Sheerness, who was 22 years her senior.
-They married in a modest ceremony at St Giles in the Fields Church.
+On 7 March 1869, Gustafsdotter married John Thomas Stride, a ship's carpenter from Sheerness who was 22 years her senior.
+They married at St Giles in the Fields Church.
 The couple had no children.
 (Note: In her later years, Stride told many people she had borne nine children to John Stride.
 However, no official records exist of Stride giving birth to any children beyond her stillborn daughter in 1866.)

-For several years after their marriage, the couple resided in East India Dock Road, operating a coffee shop in Poplar, east London.
-This business was initially located on Upper North Road before the establishment relocated to Poplar High Street in approximately 1871.
-Their income throughout this period was also supplemented by John Stride continuing his trade as a carpenter.
+For several years, the couple lived on East India Dock Road and operated a coffee shop in Poplar.
+The business was first located on Upper North Road before relocating to Poplar High Street in approximately 1871.
+Their income was supplemented by John's continued work as a carpenter.

 By 1874, the Strides' marriage had begun to deteriorate, although they continued to live together.
-The following year, John Stride sold the coffee shop, likely due to financial hardship.
+The following year, John sold the coffee shop, likely due to financial hardship.